 - You need AI to not just process data but reason about it

 Most businesses start with Zapier.
 Many graduate to Make or n8n.
-A portion eventually needs something custom – usually after 12–18 months of the workflow growing faster than the platform can keep up.
+A portion eventually needs something custom after the workflow grows faster than the platform can keep up.
 Understanding the full scope of AI automation services helps clarify when that investment makes sense versus when a platform still fits.

 If you’re evaluating vendors to build or manage these workflows for you, the best AI automation companies guide covers what to look for in a partner.